sddevelopment-be/penguin-pragmatic-patterns/content/concepts/chain_of_accountability.md

 author = "Stijn Dejongh"
 description = "A structured hierarchy of roles and phases in the implementation of an idea, project, or plan." summary="""
+The Chain of Accountability is a structured hierarchy ensuring clear roles and responsibilities in project implementation.
+It comprises phases from defining goals to executing strategies, tactics, and follow-up.
+Originating from the military chain of command, this model is adapted for civilian use to provide clear accountability in various contexts.
+Key components include defining goals, strategies, tactics, execution, results, rollout, and follow-up.
 """
 categories = [
     "productivity",